wgnf/liz/README.md

 Before you can start, you should restore all NuGet-Packages using `dotnet restore` if that's not done for you by your IDE.

-As this uses .NET 6.0, you need to install the .NET 6.0.102 SDK (as configured by the `global.json`).
+As this uses .NET 6.0, you need to install the .NET 6.0.x SDK (as configured by the `global.json`).

 ## 👋 Want to Contribute?

-**DISCLAIMER**
-As this is in really early development, I'd not recommend you contributing yet, because we have to figure stuff out on our own at the moment.
-(Code-) Structure and processes might change drastically over that time.

 Cool!
 We're always welcoming anyone that wants to contribute to this project!
 Take a look at the [Contributing Guidelines](CONTRIBUTING.md), which helps you get started.
 You can also look at the [Open Issues](https://github.com/wgnf/liz/issues) for getting more info about current or upcoming tasks.

 ## 💬 Want to discuss?